 Another perk of using GitHub is that it provides code backup (never worry again about losing your computer or hard drive) and a backup of updates in your code.
 You simply commit, make some fancy changes in 20 different files and, if you are not satisfied with the results, just discard them or move to another branch (if you are not familiar with git, check out Ry’s resource).

 As our Netguru iOS team is growing, we will definitely write more here about iOS development!
 Are there some specific iOS topics you are interested in?
-Let me know in the comments and we will write about them in the future!
+Let me know in the comments and we will write more about mobile app development in the future!

 Thanks for reading.
 Subscribe to our feed and… see you next time!